erik-whiting/erik-whiting/README.md

 👨‍🎓 I have a BS in computer information systems and an MS in software engineering.
 [My thesis](https://uhcl-ir.tdl.org/items/71ae039a-7f60-43db-963f-4f08b6fee5a6) was about performance testing

-👨‍🏫 I teach undergraduate programming courses at [Metropolitan Community College]([url](https://www.mccneb.edu/))
+👨‍🏫 I teach undergraduate programming courses at [Metropolitan Community College]([url](https://www.mccneb.edu/)

 🤼 When I'm not writing code, doing science, or teaching, I like to practice the grappling martial arts.
-I'm mainly into Judo but I've trained BJJ and wrestling as well
+I mainly do Judo but I've trained BJJ and wrestling as well

 ### Contact me
 You can email me at erik [at] erikwhiting [dot] com